swiftly-solution/documentation/docgen/output/events/gameevents/onragdolldissolved.md

 ---

 # OnRagdollDissolved
-This event is triggered when ragdoll_dissolved is triggered
+This event is triggered when ragdoll_dissolved is triggered.
 ::: tabs
 @tab Lua
 ```lua